How to Solve BeautifulSoup 403 Error

 Headless browsers like Selenium allow you to extract information from JavaScript-rendered websites and can be handy for solving JavaScript challenges like Cloudflare 403.
 For example, Selenium allows you to wait for dynamically loaded content before extracting it.

 Let's see how to integrate Selenium with BeautifulSoup.
-Using Selenium's headless mode, the code below visits ScrapingClub, a website that implements infinite scroll with JavaScript's AJAX.
+Using Selenium's headless mode, the code below visits the ScrapingCourse infinite scrolling challenge page with JavaScript's AJAX.
 Then, it parses the HTML source through BeautifulSoup.

 program.py